-The seasons on the church calendar and the associated reading from the Holy Scripture are reflected in the Collect of the Day.
+The seasons on the church calendar and the associated readings from Holy Scripture are reflected in the Collect of the Day.
 In this manner, the Collect of the Day serves as a summary of the themes and teachings of Scripture for that day and season, directing our minds to the Lessons and Gospel readings that immediately follow.